DarwinLM: Evolutionary Structured Pruning of Large Language Models: Experiments

-\textbf{Comparison with One-shot Methods under Different Sparsities.} We further compare \sysname with several current one-shot structured pruning (layer dropping) methods including EvoPress~\citep{sieberling2024evopress}, ShortGPT \citep{men2024shortgpt}, Shortened Llama \citep{kim2024shortened}, and a method based on sliding window cosine similarity \citep{gromov2024unreasonable} on Llama-2-7B.
-We select 40 samples with 4096 tokens from Fineweb-Edu as the test set and compute the perplexity of each model under different sparsity.
-For \sysname, we choose the target speedups with the closest sparsity settings for comparison.
-The comparison results are shown in Figure \ref{fig:one-shot}.
-First, we can observe that even if all pruning methods can preserve performance well under the sparsity of 25\%, \sysname still achieves lower perplexity compared with other one-shot pruning methods.
-Moreover, the performance of ShortGPT and Sliding Window Cosine Similarity shows dramatic degradation after 25\% sparsity while the perplexity of Shortened Llama and \sysname increases slightly before 40\%.
-However, EvoPress also degrades to more than 30 perplexity while \sysname shows a minor increase for 50\% sparsity.
-Generally, \sysname outperforms all other one-shot methods under different sparsity settings and keeps stable performance with the increase of sparsity, demonstrating the effectiveness of our method.
-This is natural also since our method benefits from higher compression granularity.
+We select 40 samples with 4096 tokens from Fineweb-Edu as the test set and compute the perplexity of each model under different sparsity levels.
+The comparison results are shown in Figure \ref{fig:oneshot}.
+While all methods maintain performance at 25\% sparsity, \sysname achieves the lowest perplexity.
+As sparsity increases, ShortGPT degrades rapidly beyond 25\%, and EvoPress exceeds a perplexity of 30 at 50\%.
+In contrast, Shortened Llama and \sysname remain stable up to 40\%, with \sysname exhibiting the smallest degradation even at 50\%.
+Generally, \sysname outperforms all one-shot methods under different sparsity and maintains stable performance as sparsity increases, demonstrating the effectiveness of our method.
+This is also natural since our method benefits from higher compression granularity.

 \textbf{Ablation Study.} Finally, we examine the impact of training-aware selection for structure searching and post-training.
-The results are presented in Table \ref{tab:ablation}.
+The results are presented in Table~\ref{tab:ablation}.
 First of all, both models with and without training-aware selection (TAS in the context) searched with 200 generations are better than uniform models.
 Furthermore, the performance gap of \sysname with and without TAS is minor before training, indicating that applying TAS generates sparse models with similar performance.
-However, after 1B token of training for each model, the performance gap between models with and without TAS becomes larger, demonstrating that with training-aware selection, \sysname is able to select the optimal model for post-training.
+However, after 1B tokens of training for each model, the performance gap between models with and without TAS becomes larger, demonstrating that with training-aware selection, \sysname is able to select a more suitable model for post-training.
+Full results can be found in the Appendix Table ~\ref{tab:appendix_full_table5}.